legrandlegrand/vernier_5minutes_watch/README.md

   * earch division is 2.5° large
   * each division is emptied

-the result provides accurate minutes informations when the main disk is rotating at 1 turn per day (30° per hour)
+When the main disk is rotating at 1 turn per day (30° per hour), this gives an accurate minutes informations (like a minute hand turning arround the hour hand)

+#*24 hours version*
+This is a watch having:
+- a dial
+  * divided into 24 sectors of 15°
+  * earch division is 1.25° large
+  * earch division is colored
+- a rotating disk
+  * containing an hour hand
+  * divided into 28.75° sectors (starting from hour hand)
+  * earch division is 1.25° large
+  * each division is emptied

+When the main disk is rotating at 1 turn per day (15° per hour), this gives an accurate minutes informations (like a minute hand turning arround the hour hand)